 Minimize Stretch Marks

-Witch hazel helps to naturally tighten skin, making it an ideal treatment for stretch marks.
+Witch hazel may offer some benefits to supporting healthy collagen fibers, making it a consideration for treatment of stretch marks.
 "It's often used by pregnant women to prevent stretch marks," Engelman says.
 Utilize the many benefits of witch hazel on all areas of the body by using Susanne Kaufmann's Witch Hazel Bath ($76) for the perfect combination of self-care and skincare.

 Keep in mind that witch hazel is acidic, and when overused, it can be irritating to sensitive skin.